London Bus Map ... 'connecting places' - a visual journey planner

-Many of us are visual-spatial learners and can enjoy the visual game of diagrams.
+The London Tube + Train Map is a visual journey planner for combined tube, train and trams services.
+The many of us are visual-spatial learners and can enjoy the visual game of diagrams.
 Others prefer verbal communication so may ask their phone assistant or other travelers on route.
-The proposal here is that this medium complexity visual journey planner can unlock the visual combination of the tube and train networks as a comprehensive integrated travel system.
+As visual journey planner the map can unlock the visual combination of the tube and train networks as a fast-to-understand integrated travel system.

 Compare complexities with the official TfL/National Rail map London's Rail and Tube Services.

-For the map of London Underground network see the current official Transport-for-London (TfL) Tube Map.
+Loose the route of the most popular Elizabeth Line on the official Transport-for-London (TfL) Tube Map.

-See our related bus map London Bus Map - buses, tubes, trains and trams - 'connecting places'.
+See our related bus map London Bus Map - buses, tubes, trains and trams - 'connecting places' using a new

 Historically this type of network mapping stems from Harry Beck's self-motivated diagram London Underground Map from 1933.
 From the Londonist read about the History of the Tube Map.